Marlup/Circles-counting/README.md

 # Circles-counting
+Notebook with two parts:

-Notebook that makes a dataset of blank images with arbitrarily low number of circles of variable radius and with different noise intensities.
-Several simple tensorflow models are proposed to predict the amount of circles.
+1. Building of datasets of blank images with arbitrarily low number of circles of variable radius and with different noise.
+2. Modeling of several simple tensorflow neural networks to predict the amount of circles.